 I already lost two important people in my life at such an early age and it was evident enough in my end that I was not able to handle such situation.
 I just simply can’t.

 Not only a year after this dark phase that we have to face another one.
 Again.
-In less than a year, We found out that my Mom has rectal cancer .
-A battle she was not able to win and after 2 years of battling with pain, We lost her in the battle of life and death.
+In less than a year, We found out that my Mom has rectal cancer.
+A battle that we all fought for our beloved Mother, but after 2 years of fighting with pain and everything else in between, We lost her in the battle of life and death.

 I think I wanted to express everything.
 From how gaining a real life angel can be so painful.
 The kind of pain that never goes away.
 I tried, We did, But brief happiness only covers the pain, but not completely erasing it.